-The alarm system has an internal clock that may be used to automatically Arm or Disarm the alarm or turn Outputs On or Off.
-It is also used to identify when events occurred in memory via the LCD keypad.
+The alarm system has an internal clock that is displayed on an LCD keypad and used to identify when events occurred in memory via the LCD keypad.
 Should you need to change the Time & Date it must be done from CLIENT mode.